-Duty disability is an income replacement program for protective occupation employees injured while performing work duties or who have contracted a disease due to occupational exposure.
+Duty disability is an income replacement program for protective occupation employees injured while performing their protective occupation duties or contracted a disease due their occupation.

 Duty disability benefits are available to protective occupation employees permanently disabled from performing their duties due to a work-related injury or illness.
 There are no WRS service requirements, but you must have been working in a WRS protective occupation when the injury occurred or the illness was contracted.